winterdl/OpenTrivia/README.md

 # OpenTrivia
 Small multiplayer quiz demo using express and socket.io.
+[Click Here](https://alingam-quizdemo.herokuapp.com/) to view the live demo.

+Note: Using Free tier of Heroku cloud hosting for the node.js app so if the demo is offline then it has probably run out of free hours for the month so try again later.
 ### Current Status:
 Some bugs exist but able to complete a full game.

-### How to use:
+### How to use locally:

 * Requires: Node.JS and NPM